aredn/documentation/arednHow-toGuides/supernodes.rst

 The following steps are required to configure a Supernode.

 #.
-Start with an **OpenWRT One** device that is newly flashed with the latest Nightly Build.
+Start with a device that is newly flashed with the latest Nightly Build.
 If the node has been previously configured or used beforehand, please reflash and start fresh in order to avoid problems later in the setup process.

 #.
 Configure the Supernode with a nodename prefixed with your callsign followed by a location identifier as well as the word "SUPERNODE."
 For example you could use ``AB2CD-NYC-SUPERNODE`` or ``AB6CD-LAX-SUPERNODE``